edgarhernandez94/JCansat-Colombia/README.md

 The CanSat can be programmed using various programming languages depending on the microcontroller or development board being used.
 Some of the commonly used languages for CanSat programming include:

 - Arduino programming language (based on C/C++)
-- Python
-- MicroPython
-- Java
-- C/C++
-- JavaScript
-- and more

-Choose a programming language that you are familiar with or interested in learning.
-Each language has its own advantages and resources available to support CanSat development.

 ### Code Examples and Step-by-Step Programming Guide